#461: Python in Neuroscience and Academic Labs Transcript

 44:04 The programming is an art book or whatever.

-44:06 Like, like they, they love it just for the sake of like loving.
+44:06 They love it just for the sake of loving.

-44:09 And I'm probably closer to those kinds of people, right?
+44:08 And I'm probably closer to those kind of people, right?

-44:37 Python too much in the sense that like I made a problem more because it's like the automation
+44:38 In the sense that like I made a problem more because it's like the automation dilemma, right?

 44:49 But if it turns out you don't.